 - Cherish the time you have with your loved one.
 Letting go of denial allows you to shift your focus to establishing a new normal.
 There’s something freeing about removing the elephant in the room, allowing for an unencumbered closeness with your loved one.

 - Allow others to help.
 Facing a difficult diagnosis in a loved one can be an overwhelming process, and it’s important for family caregivers to make sure plenty of time is available on a consistent, regular basis for self-care.
-Accept any help offered by family, friends, your religious organization, etc., or reach out to one of the top St. Louis home health agencies like Continuum.
+Accept any help offered by family, friends, your religious organization, etc., or reach out to one of the top Clayton home health agencies like Continuum.
 Remember that you can provide the best care for your loved one when you’re in good health, physically and emotionally.

 Finding a trusted home care partner is key.
-Assisted Home Care in St. Louis and surrounding communities from Continuum can help with some of the more mundane aspects of care, so you can spend higher quality time with your aging loved one.
+Continuum, a top-rate provide of senior home care in Clayton and the surrounding communities, can help with some of the more mundane aspects of care, so you can spend higher quality time with your aging loved one.
 Contact us or call (314) 863-9912 for an in-home consultation or to find out if we offer service in your area.